gu-app-club/Terminal-Class/README.md

 - curl:
   - Making web requests
   - Too much to show here...
+- tmux: Terminal multiplexor
+  - Allows multiple terminals sessions to be running at once.
+Switch from tab to tab
+  - Also, keeps processes open, even after you log out or go to sleep (great for deployment)
+  - `tmux ls`, `tmux attach -s name`, `tmux new -s name`.
+  - CNTL B, then d slightly delayed to detach from the session.
+  - I use this: https://gist.github.com/MohamedAlaa/2961058 for references.
 ## Text Editors
 - vim:
   - Different modes of operation (insertion and regular)